Small intestine & ampulla

 • Arising from an intra-ampullary papillary tubular neoplasm

-• Appear as a mucosa covered bulge with a dilated ampullary orifice with bulky intraluminal growth within the ampulla
+• Appear as a mucosa covered bulge with a dilated ampullary orifice and bulky intraluminal growth within the ampulla

-• Average tumor size of 2.9 cm with invasive component 1.5 cm
+• Average tumor size of 2.9 cm with an invasive component of 1.5 cm

 • 28% of cases have lymph node involvement at time of resection